golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-0-hello.md

 The sequence of `Task` objects yields task fragments assigned to this provider.
 In a more complex scenario each `Task` object would be carrying its own piece of data to be used during computation.

-In the case of this example our entire script consists of a single command which is the call to `script.run` / `context.run`.
-This means that, once committed, the provider's exe unit will receive an instruction to make a call to `/bin/sh -c date`.
+In the case of this example our entire script consists of a single command which is the call to `script.run`.
+This means that, once yielded, the provider's exe unit will receive an instruction to make a call to `/bin/sh -c date`.

 {% alert level="warning" %}
 Commands run with `script.run` are not executed in any shell.
 This means you have to either specify the full binary path or run the command through a shell manually (for example: `/bin/sh -c ...`).